AdobeDocs/certification.en/help/certifications/overview.md

 So why wait?
 Take the first step towards unlocking your professional potential and explore our certification paths today!

-### Why get certified?
+## Why get certified?

-Getting certified in Adobe DCX can be beneficial for several reasons:
+Getting an Adobe Experience Cloud certification can be beneficial for several reasons:

-* **Validation of your skills:** Adobe certification demonstrates to potential clients or employers that you have the necessary skills and knowledge to use Adobe DCX effectively.
+* **Validation of your skills:** Adobe certification demonstrates to potential clients or employers that you have the necessary skills and knowledge to use Experience Cloud products effectively.
 * **Career advancement:** Adobe certification can help you stand out in a crowded job market and increase your chances of being hired or promoted in your current job.
 * **Increase earning potential:** Certified individuals often earn more than their non-certified counterparts, as their credentials validate their skills and knowledge.
 * **Access to exclusive resources:** When you become Adobe certified, you gain access to exclusive resources, such as training materials, beta software releases, and support forums that can help you stay up to date with the latest software developments and trends in the industry.